 Views Are Important For Making Money On YouTube

 Views are the main deciding factor in how much money you can make on YouTube.
 If your channel is monetized through YouTube Ads, the more views you get to your videos, the more revenue you generate (if the CPM is constant across your channel).
-Check out this post I wrote to see how much money YouTubers of varying sizes make with YouTube ads.
+Read this article to see how much money YouTubers of varying sizes make with YouTube ads.

 The same can be said for other ways of monetizing your YouTube channel, like through Affiliate marketing, or brand deals.
 If you get more views on your videos, then you’ll most likely get more clicks on your affiliate links, increasing your revenue.